Iwo110/Project1/README.md

-# Simple LLM Example
+# Simple Chatbot Example

-This project contains a minimal example of loading and fine-tuning a language model using the [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
+This project demonstrates a very small conversational bot built on top of the [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
+The bot keeps a history of the conversation and can be fine-tuned later on the stored chat logs.

 ## Setup